 Tristan locked and loaded for Tour Aotearoa 2018.
 Photo: Sven Martin

 Bikepacking is the ‘new black’ for off road cycling.
 An impressive 600 masochists lined up for the most recent edition of the length of NZ Tour Aotearoa.
-Ground Effect Revolutionaries Ollie Whalley and Tristan Rawlence have both completed the gruelling event in the 'minimum' allowed time of ten days - averaging a formidable 300 km/day.
+Ground Effect Revolutionaries Ollie Whalley, Anja McDonald and Tristan Rawlence have all completed the gruelling event in (or close to) the 'minimum' allowed time of ten days - averaging a formidable 300 km/day.
 Ollie has completed many other events including winning the 4000 km Great Divide Race in the USA.
 His record time stood for some years.

 Ground Effect's Impresario of Production - Scott Emmens - organises the shorter, but still formidably challenging and popular, ‘top of the South Island’ Kiwi Brevet.
 Scott has notched up a lot of gravel miles on his Garmin, both in NZ and overseas.
 Tracks like the Old Ghost Road and NZ Cycle Trails continue to grow in popularity.
 So even if you’re not up for a Brevet, consider allowing yourself to be seduced by the (more) settled weather in February and March to tick off an off-road trip - or head off-shore in the off-season.

 Check out our full range of baggage, clothing and accessories.